CyberWarrior5466/setup_vscode_school/readme.md

    ![](assets/1.png)

-2. On the Activity Bar click on the Extensions `Ctrl+Shift+X` icon and install the Python Extension.
+2. On the Activity Bar click on the Extensions `Ctrl+Shift+X` icon and install the Python Extension. *Note: this step requires an internet connection so must be done before an examination begins.*

    ![](assets/2.png)